-14.1.
+14.I.
 Annex to subsection 10.B.1: History of government bond rates for the calculation of the LTAS

-399. The following table specifies the government bond maturities that were used to derive spreads for the government bond LTAS in the past since 1 January 2016.
+400. The following table specifies the government bond maturities that were used to derive spreads for the government bond LTAS in the past since 1 January 2016.
 For currencies that do not appear in those tables the maturities are unchanged since 1 January 2016.
 The currently used maturities are set out in table 14 of the main text.
+Market data until (and including) 31 December 2019 was received from Bloomberg.